susam/cfrs/README.md

 drawing colour *wraps around* to black.

-The following code draws four cells in white (the initial colour), then four cells in black, and finally four cells in blue.
+The following code draws four cells in white (the initial colour), then four cells in black and finally four cells in blue.

 ```
 FFFFCFFFFCFFFF